TritonDataCenter/linux-live/docs/2-platform-image.md

 * `proto`: extra files that are copied directly into the repository.
 In addition, each systemd service that is included in `proto/usr/lib/systemd/system` is enabled in the image.
-That is, the files are delivered into the iamge, then the appropriate systemd symbolic links are created.
+That is, the files are delivered into the image, then the appropriate systemd symbolic links are created.
 * `tools`: home to the `debian-live` script and perhaps other tools.